 School Laboratory Experiments in the NanoBioLab

 Here you can find an overview of all experiments from the NanoBioLab.
-The experiments are sorted according to their assignment to primary, lower secondary, middle or upper secondary school.
+The experiments in the school laboratory can be classified into four categories as well as primary, lower secondary, middle or upper secondary school.
+The overview is divided according to the allocation to primary and lower school, middle school or high school upper school.

 For each experiment you will first find a recommendation of the grade level as well as the title of the respective experiment.
 This is followed by a brief description of the content components.